Work flexibility: Unconventional arrangements are here to stay

 Unlimited PTO

-Companies that offer unlimited PTO do not provide their employees with a certain number of days off.
-Rather, workers in good standing possess the freedom to take as many or as few vacation days as they desire provided certain other factors get met (such as ensuring adequate coverage during the absence).
-The arrangement provides a great deal of flexibility whether you want to travel for a chunk of time or could benefit from some mental health days at home.
+Companies that offer unlimited PTO do not offer their employees a certain number of days off.
+Instead, workers in good standing can take as many or as few vacation days as they desire, provided certain other factors get met (such as ensuring adequate coverage during the absence).

 How work flexibility benefits employers